 The system shall aim to ensure a reasonable duration of being able to withhold HORs by verifying one or more of the following before initiating withholding of HORs:

-(i) The road ahead is deemed to have the necessary characteristics (as per 2.28.1.) for at least 500 m, or
+(i) The road ahead is deemed to have the necessary characteristics (as per paragraph 2.28.1.) for at least 500 m, or

-The road ahead is deemed to have the necessary characteristics (as per 2.28.1.) for at least 30 seconds at the vehicle's current speed.
+The road ahead is deemed to have the necessary characteristics (as per paragraph 2.28.1.) for at least 30 seconds at the vehicle's current speed.

 Alternatively, the system may implement other strategies which can reasonably be expected to result in at least an equivalent duration as specified in items (i) and (ii).
 The manufacturer shall document such strategies and demonstrate them to the satisfaction of the Type Approval Authority.